machinesmith42/EdgeAndBingDeflector/README.md

 # FAQ

-## It isn’t working!

-Please reinstall and follow the insutrctions on the page that opens after the installer has finished.

 ## “Intercepting links” sounds like it would affect my privacy?

 Yes it does, but no. Everything is done on your local computer.
 EdgeAndBingDeflector rewrites links which are forced by the Windows shell to open inside Microsoft Edge to open using your default web browser instead.
 No data is collected about you nor even stored on your local computer.

 ## How do I uninstall EdgeAndBingDeflector?

-From Add and Remove Programs in the Windows Settings app.

 By following [these instructions](https://github.com/da2x/EdgeDeflector/wiki/Uninstall).